0800 2888 693

-Whilst a spinal cord injury can differ in severity, largely whatever the nature of the injury the impact on the victim's life can be substantial.
+Whilst a spinal cord injury can differ in severity, largely, whatever the nature of the injury, the impact on the victim's life can be substantial.
 If you have had an accident which was not your fault that has caused a spinal injury, 1stClaims may be able to help you make a claim for spinal injury compensation.

 A complete spinal cord injury leads to a loss of all motor and sensory function below the severance.
 This does not require complete severance of the cord, bruising can also lead to this injury.
 Less severe spinal cord injuries can lead to either complete loss of movement with some feeling, or loss of feeling in the arms but not the legs.
 Whatever the nature of your spinal cord injury, you need expert legal assistance to help you with rehabilitation and to help you learn to understand your injury.

 The most common causes of spinal cord injuries are road traffic accidents, sporting accidents, work accidents, industrial disease and medical negligence.

-Spinal Cord Injury Following a Road Traffic Accident
+Spinal Cord Injury Following a Road Traffic Accident:

 Whatever vehicle caused your injuries, we are here to help you.
 If you have had an accident on the roads that was not your fault, the negligent third party responsible for your injuries should pay you compensation.

-Spinal Cord Injury Following A Work Accident
+Spinal Cord Injury Following A Work Accident:

 If you have had an accident at work which can be attributed to your employer's health and safety negligence, you will be able to make a viable claim against them for spinal injury compensation.

-Spinal Cord Injury Following Medical Negligence
+Spinal Cord Injury Following Medical Negligence:

 It is extremely important that an accurate assessment and diagnosis is made by your doctors.
 A missed spinal fracture can result in permanent paralysis.
 It is possible that the results of your spinal injury may be worsened by inadequate treatment, it is also possible that you may receive a spinal injury in hospital due to surgical negligence or badly administered anaesthesia.

 Spinal cord injuries can lead to paralysis.
 Paralysis is a life changing injury to suffer.
 If you or a loved one is not paralysed due to the negligence of a third party you deserve compensation for the injuries you have suffered.
 When you make a paralysis compensation claim, your lawyer will have to show the court that your injuries have occurred as a direct result of the negligence of a third party.
 This third party will then have to pay you compensation for you injuries.
 Some common paralysis compensation claims result from:-